foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 * Configure compilation options to compile, and generate executable files.
 * Start the |arcgnu| debugger to enter the debug mode

-From the C language and assembly language different perspectives, use set breakpoints, single-step execution, full-speed execution and other functions, combined with observation of PC address, register status, global variable status and Profiling Performance analysis window, analysis of the debug target program.
+From two different perspectives of C language and assembly language, use the methods of setting breakpoint, single-step execution, full-speed executions, etc., combined with observing PC address, register status, global variable status, and profiling performance to analyze and debug the target program.

 Principles
 ^^^^^^^^^^